currymj/SinkhornDistance.jl/README.md

 - convenience methods to directly compute the Sinkhorn distance as a single number
 - convenience methods using [Distances.jl](https://github.com/JuliaStats/Distances.jl) to create distance matrices for common ground costs (Euclidean/Wasserstein, 0-1/Total Variation, etc.)

+# relevant papers

+The implementations are taken from Ch.
+4 of the excellent:

+Gabriel Peyré and Marco Cuturi.
+2018.
+Computational Optimal Transport. arXiv:1803.00567 \[stat\] (March 2018).
+Retrieved October 31, 2018 from http://arxiv.org/abs/1803.00567

+The paper that introduced the use of the Sinkhorn algorithm for optimal transport is:

+Marco Cuturi.
+2013.
+Sinkhorn distances: Lightspeed computation of optimal transport.
+In Advances in neural information processing systems, 2292–2300.